The Wonder of You: Ray Peterson recording

 In 1959, "The Wonder of You" was first released by Ray Peterson as a single.
-The song became a Top 40 hit for him on the Billboard Hot 100, peaking at #25, and it briefly re-entered the Hot 100 peaking at #70, in 1964.
-The 1959 Ray Peterson recording also reached #23 on the UK Singles Chart and Canada.
+The song became a Top 40 hit for him on the Billboard Hot 100, peaking at No. 25, and it briefly re-entered the Hot 100 peaking at No. 70, in 1964.
+The 1959 Ray Peterson recording also reached No. 23 on the UK Singles Chart and Canada.

 Elvis Presley version

 Elvis Presley had a No. 1 hit in the UK and a Top 10 hit in the U.S. with his 1970 live version of "The Wonder of You" recorded in Las Vegas, Nevada in February 1970 and released on his live album On Stage.
 The song was released as a single on April 20, 1970, backed by the song "Mama Liked the Roses".
-In the United States, both songs charted at #9 together during 27 June - 11 July 1970.
-The song reached #7 in Canada.
+In the United States, both songs charted at No. 9 together during 27 June - 11 July 1970.
+The song reached No. 7 in Canada.
 "The Wonder of You" was one of his most successful records in the UK ever, topping the UK Singles Chart for six weeks in the summer of that year.
 It has sold over 400,000 equivalent units in the UK, qualifying the single for a gold sales certification in 2022.
 It also stayed at number one in the Irish Singles Chart for three weeks that same year.
 This was the 59th Top 40 hit of his career.
 Presley's version also reached number 37 on the US Country Singles chart, and number one on the easy listening chart.

 "The Wonder of You" was one of about thirty-five songs Presley would regularly perform at concerts.

 According to Peterson, "He [Elvis] asked me if I would mind if he recorded 'The Wonder of You.'
 I said, 'You don't have to ask permission; you're Elvis Presley.'
 He said, 'Yes, I do.
 You're Ray Peterson.'"

 In 2016, a version of the song featuring the Royal Philharmonic Orchestra was released together with other orchestral versions of Elvis songs in the album The Wonder of You.